Ahsanr312/Object-Detection-in-Satellite-Imagery-Using-YOLOv3-/README.md

   - Log in to your google account and go to google drive.
   - Create a folder, by naming it "yolov3" and upload the images.zip that we prepared earlier to yolov3 folder.
 - Set up google colab:
-  - Upload "Train_YoloV3"
+  - Upload "Train_YOLOv3.ipynb" file to the same yolov3 folder on google drive by first downloading it.

-Go on google colab and log in with the same account you used to log in on google drive.
+  - After successful upload, right click on the "Train_YOLOv3.ipynb" file and select open with -> Google Colaboratory.
+The file will opened in the colab.
-Upload this file “Train_YoloV3.ipynb” n.b.
-You can get this file by clicking on “Click here to download the Source code” at the beginning of the post.
+  - Next, we need to choose GPU for our training.
+To do so, click on "Edit" and select "Notebook settings" and then choose "GPU" under Hardware accelerator option.
-Then we need to enable the GPU.
-So click on “Edit”.
+  - Press "save" and you are good to go.